DevExpress-Examples/winforms-dashboard-pass-dashboard-parameters-to-stored-procedure/README.md

 ![Select A Stored Procedure](./images/select-stored-procedure.png)

-On the next page, bind the query parameter to the earlier created dashboard parameter.
+On the next page, bind the query parameter to the dashboard parameter created earlier.

 ### Bind the Query Parameter to the Dashboard Parameter

 You cannot pass a multi-value parameter value to a stored procedure directly.
 To pass a multi-value parameter to a stored procedure, convert the array of parameter values to a string with the JOIN() function if you use the Microsoft SQL Server, MySQL, or Oracle database system.
 The stored procedure code should parse the resulting string to get the dashboard parameter values.

-To do this, on the second page of the Query Editor, enable the *Expression* checkbox for the query parameter.
+To do this, on the second page of the Query Editor, enable the *Expression* check box for the query parameter.
 From the drop-down list in the **Value** column, select the *Expression Editor* option.

 ![Query Parameters Settings](./images/configure-query-params.png)